Last updated:

 Worklist: zero-knowledge.

 Worklist encrypts all data on your device using ChaCha20-Poly1305 before it reaches our servers.
-We use OPAQUE PAKE for authentication so we never see your password.
-The encryption keys are derived from your password using Argon2id - we don't have them.
+We use OPAQUE PAKE for authentication so we never see your password, and the client unlocks encryption keys with an OPAQUE export key plus HKDF.
+Optional one-time backup keys are user-held; we do not have keys that can decrypt your workspace.

 Result: Even if our database is breached, attackers get encrypted blobs.
 Even if served a warrant, we can only provide encrypted data we cannot decrypt.